tangrammer/ew_snmp/README.md

 ```

 **Testing library from java code (dependencies defined in pom.xml, JUnit tests included in scr/test/java source folder)**

-Start SNMP daemon with protocol on osx:
+Prior to test library you have to start SNMP daemon with protocol on osx:
 https://github.com/tangrammer/ew_snmp/wiki/Enabling-snmp-protocols

+And then:...

 ```
 $ cd ew_snmp